 Multivitamins are supplements that contain many essential vitamins and minerals.
 This is a form of insurance against any potential deficits / deficiencies in your diet.
 In our fast paced lives, a balanced diet sometimes takes a backseat – and hence multivitamins are like a “cover all your bases” supplement.

 For many people, breakfast is the most convenient time for taking a supplement.
-You will want to take it in a way that maximises the absorption of its nutrients (i.e., essential vitamins and minerals) so it is recommended that you take your supplements with a meal in the morning or early afternoon.
+You will want to take it in a way that maximizes the absorption of its nutrients (i.e. essential vitamins and minerals) so it is recommended that you take your supplements with a meal in the morning or early afternoon.

 Yes, supplements are available for sale over the counter at local pharmacies or online and do not require a doctor’s prescription.
-However, it’s important to ask your doctor about taking a supplement if you’re pregnant or nursing, about to have surgery, or you have a heart condition such as high blood pressure, heart disease, or diabetes.
+However, it’s important to ask your doctor about taking supplements if you’re pregnant/nursing, about to have surgery, have a heart condition such as high blood pressure, heart disease, or diabetes.

-Some groups of people in particular may find it difficult to achieve recommended nutrient intakes through diet alone.
+Some groups of people in particular may find it difficult to achieve the recommended nutrient intake through diet alone.
 These include young children and adolescents, pregnant and breastfeeding women, elderly people, smokers, heavy drinkers, and anybody on a restrictive diet, such as vegans, vegetarians and people trying to lose weight.

 Nutrients can also be lost from food as a result of poor methods of storage, preparation and cooking.
 In addition, busy lifestyles mean that people are more inclined to skip meals and grab individual snacks without giving thought to putting together properly balanced meals which would provide the right mix of nutrients.

 What happens if people don’t get all the vitamins and minerals they need?